215-967-9070

 Can a Guardian Ad Litem Recommend Sole Custody in PA?

 Are you litigating a child custody matter in Pennsylvania in which a Guardian Ad Litem (GAL) has been appointed?
-A GAL’s recommendation can have a significant impact on a custody dispute.
-As a GAL can recommend sole custody in a
+A GAL’s recommendations can have a significant impact on custody issues.
+As a Guardian Ad Litem can recommend sole custody in

 Following a divorce, a common question people ask is, “What happens If I can’t pay alimony?”
 If you cannot make court ordered alimony payments, there can be severe legal and financial consequences.
 A Philadelphia lawyer who is experienced in family